-The Guild of Oriental Dance is an organization of professional and avocational Middle Eastern dancers.
-It was established in 1981 to help promote Middle Eastern dance, provide dancers with performances opportunities, and promote camaraderie within the dance community.
+The Guild of Middle Eastern Dance is an organization of professional and avocational Middle Eastern dancers.
+It was established in 1981 to help promote Middle Eastern dance, provide dancers with performance opportunities, and promote camaraderie within the dance community.

 2020-2021 Board Members

 Renee started belly dancing in 1996 when she happened upon a class Cassandra was teaching at the U--she instantly fell in love with the music and movements!
 She has been studying under Cassandra ever since and joined Jawaahir Dance Company in 2006.
 Renee regularly performs as a member of Jawaahir and as a soloist.
 Her favorite way to share the art of Arab dance is through teaching and she holds weekly classes at the Cassandra School.
 Renee is very excited to have the opportunity to serve the local dance community as First Chair and to be working with a great group of Guild board members.
 When not dancing, Renee would usually rather be dancing.
 She also enjoys spending time with her husband and two sons, organic gardening, wild mushroom foraging, fixing up her duplex and working at her family-business, Eastern Shore Natural Health.

 On a whim that was also a lifelong itch, Autumn started taking belly dance classes in 2008 through Bloomington-Richfield Community Education.
 By 2012, forever in pursuit of more dance experience and performance opportunity, a Guild membership, several years of workshops, and a variety of haflas and festivals followed.
 Autumn has been thrilled to venture into theatrical performances, beginning with a guest performance with Smiling Lune in 2015, and in 2016 joining both Al-Bahira Middle Eastern Dance Theater and the Blue Lotus Middle Eastern Dancers.
 Autumn also really enjoys teaching beginning belly dance students.